CEO of Western Sydney International is planning for future technologies

 If you are a Chief Executive Officer, General Manager or Director of an airport and would be interested in participating in this series, please contact Leah Hockley, Junior Editor of International Airport Review.

-Amsterdam Airport Schiphol (AMS), Dubai International Airport (DXB), Hong Kong International Airport (HKG), Incheon International Airport (ICN), John F. Kennedy International Airport (JFK), Western Sydney Airport (SWZ)
+Amsterdam Airport Schiphol (AMS), Dubai International Airport (DXB), Hong Kong International Airport (HKG/HKIA), Incheon International Airport (ICN), John F. Kennedy International Airport (JFK), Western Sydney Airport (SWZ)